humanitec/terraform-provider-platform-orchestrator/docs/resources/environment.md

 - `status_message` (String) An optional message associated with the status.
 - `updated_at` (String) The date and time when the environment was updated.
 - `uuid` (String) The UUID of the Environment.

+<a id="nestedblock--timeouts"></a>
+### Nested Schema for `timeouts`

+Optional:

+- `delete` (String) A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
+Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
+Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.

 ## Import